conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

   labels:
     conduktor.io/description: |
       # Event Stream from Click Application
-      This is a multiline description that will appear in the Topic Catalog conduktor.io/description.editable: "false"
+      This is a multiline markdown description that will appear in the Topic Catalog conduktor.io/description.editable: "false"
 spec:
   replicationFactor: 3